Weava/Android-Starter/README.md

 Fork it, modify it in any way you want, I don't care what you do.
 You don't even have to give me credit (It would be appreciated though :) )

-If you have any issues with this starter project, or would like to make suggestions, e-mail me at [aaron@appweava.com](mailto:aaron@appweava.com)
+If you have any issues with this starter project, or would like to make suggestions, start a discussion in the issues.

 ### Future plans